The COD and COI pronouns in 4 minutes - THEY, THEIR, THE, THE

 Yes, I invited him to dinner.

-I invited him, you meant.
+I invited him, you mean.

 Hmm.

-These are complement pronouns.
+They're pronoun complements.
 A pronoun is a small word that replaces another word or group of words.

 We use a pronoun to avoid repetition.
 But which complement pronoun to choose and how to choose it?